 This chili can be made completely unprocessed, if you want to soak and cook your own beans and chop up some tomatoes.
 If you haven’t thought that far ahead, you can just use cans.
 Simple!
 You can also add any veggies you like, although I tend to keep it simple and just add the basic ingredients.

-- 2 Tbsp grapeseed oil OR olive oil
+- 2 Tbsp coconut oil OR olive oil

 - 2 brown onions, diced